johalun/lwjgl3-port/README.md

-# Minecraft 1.16.1 on FreeBSD
+# Minecraft 1.13 to 1.17 on FreeBSD
 This repo contains
-- Build script to fetch and compile code required to run Minecraft 1.16.1 (works with minecrafte versions from 1.13)
+- Build script to fetch and compile code required to run Minecraft (works with minecrafte versions from 1.13)
 - Self-contained launcher script for Minecraft client